Navkis-Collage-of-Engineering/Code-Jenga-/README.md

     return 0;
 }
 Expected Output:
-texti is less than 15
+i is less than 15
 Hello 0
 Hello 1
 Hello 2